KansasCityWomeninTechnology/jewelbots/README.md

 1. Create a new file in the Arduino IDE and set the Board (found under Tools) to **Friendship Coding Mode**.
 2. Replace the existing code in the Arduino IDE with the code from **friendship_sample** in the jewelbots repository.
 3. Find any mentions of color in the code and change them to the friendship color you want to use.
+4. Save the modified Arduino file as **my_friendship_program**
-4. Click the checkmark button to check the syntax, then upload the program to your Jewelbot.
+5. Click the checkmark button to check the syntax, then upload the program to your Jewelbot.
-5. Unplug your Jewelbot and test the program.
+6. Unplug your Jewelbot and test the program.
 When friends with the color you specified are nearby, your Jewelbot should show a rainbow animation!

 ## Homework
 Did you love working with code?
 If you want to learn more on your own, we have suggestions for you.